 Soil carbon capture is the change in soil carbon stock estimates from one year to the next.
 Soil carbon can be thought of like a bank account; carbon stocks are the bank balance and sequestration is the income.
 Resting soil carbon stocks and are determined by climatic factors such as temperature, moisture content, as well as mineral composition, parent material and soil texture.
 Generally, soil carbon stocks in the UK vary from approximately 80–120 tonnes carbon per hectare to 30cm depth.
 Using the right soil sampling methods when it comes to sampling for Soil Organic Carbon (SOC) stocks can provide the best estimate and establish a baseline that you can use to re-measure year after year.

 Though it is important to ensure soil carbon stocks do not decrease, farm management should focus on increasing soil carbon stocks through active sequestration.
 In addition to the benefits for global climate, soil carbon is also associated with improved soil functions, including soil structure, stability, drainage, trafficability, and nutrient supply.
 Agricultural practices can increase or decrease soil carbon stocks, leading to net sequestration or emission of soil carbon.
-Management practices may also protect existing carbon stocks but not necessarily lead to additional sequestration of soil carbon.
+Management practices, especially those concentrating on carbon insetting, may also protect existing carbon stocks but not necessarily lead to additional sequestration of soil carbon.

 Carbon in plant tissues is recycled relatively quickly into the atmosphere, so the growth of plant material on its own cannot be considered long term sequestration.
 According to IPCC guidelines, biogenic carbon can only be considered captured if it is stored for 100 years (e.g. timber, increased soil carbon, biochar).